Teach Abroad in BC-Certified Offshore Schools

 For BC teachers, this equals to more employment opportunities and labour mobility internationally.
 With a larger number of employers to select from locally and internationally, BC teachers can now choose to teach in schools in BC or travel overseas to China and Egypt to teach the BC curriculum likewise.

 Teaching overseas in a BC offshore school is more than simply teaching English as a second language overseas.
 It’s a rewarding endeavour and worthwhile opportunity for BC educators to hone their teaching skills in curriculum areas that interest them.
 BC offshore schools need teachers of all grade levels, and those with expertise in a variety of subject areas, such as Math, Science, Social Studies, Physical Education, Art History, and etc.

-Whether you’re a new teacher looking to gain experience, or an experienced educator looking for a new pedagogical experience, teaching overseas will provide you these opportunities, and even more advantages.
+Whether you’re a new teacher looking to gain experience, or an experienced educator looking for a new pedagogical experience, teaching overseas will provide you with these opportunities, and even more advantages.

 Benefits of Teaching Overseas